AED LAWS & REQUIREMENTS IN ARKANSAS

 Placement in Schools:

-Each school campus in Arkansas is required to have an AED on-site.
-Appropriate school personnel must be adequately trained in AED use.
-Additionally, an AED must be available at each school-sponsored sporting event for grades seven through twelve.
+Every public and charter school campus in Arkansas is required to have an AED on-site.
+A program coordinator must be designated at each school to be responsible for training oversight, equipment maintenance, and reviewing each AED us.
+School personnel must be adequately trained in CPR and AED use and are expected to respond to cardiac emergencies.
+Additionally, an AED must be available at each school-sponsored sporting event for grades 7-12.

 These regulations aim to enhance the availability and proper use of AEDs, thereby improving emergency response efforts across the state.